-- Check other settings (normally defaults are fine except that I prefer NOT to Automatically link glossary entries) See below for format settings.
+4. Check other settings (normally defaults are fine except that we recommend NOT to Automatically link glossary entries) See below for format settings.

 There are 7 display formats:

-- Encyclopedia - As for "Full with author" but attached images are shown inline
+- Encyclopaedia: As for "Full with author" but attached images are shown inline.

 To add an entry